KhronosGroup/KTX-Software/README.md

 commands force a new checkout of the affected files to smudge them with the date.
 These two are unnecessary if you plan to edit these files.

+#### KTX-Software-CTS - Conformance Test Suite

+The tests and test files for the generic command line `ktx` tool can be found in a separate [CTS Repository](https://github.com/KhronosGroup/KTX-Software-CTS/).
+To save space and bandwidth this repository is included with git submodule and by default it is not required for building the libraries or the tools.
+For more information about running the CTS tests see [BUILDING](BUILDING.md).